GuillermoOM/random_gog_game/README.md

-# Random Game Selector for GOG Galaxy 2.0
+# Random Game Picker for GOG Galaxy 2.0

 ## Description:
 Tested in Python 3.10.2